-Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Assistance from Community Development No additional resources required Department
+Responsibility/Partnerships Priority & Timing Resources Manager, Economic Development Lower priority, ongoing No additional resources Assistance from Community Development , , , , , required Department

 Strategy 20.
 Encourage private and non-profit post-secondary schools to locate in the city and build stronger relationships with institutions such as Simon Fraser University, the University of British Columbia, and the British Columbia Institute of Technology (BCIT) Marine Campus.